 The offensive ads were apparently published 5 years ago, that is how long it took the TSJ to reach a verdict.
 That is in itself highly suspicious, the more so that it is directed a newspapers that have a not insignificant portion of their revenues from classified.
-For example El Universal even started putting inside their small ads pictures of the alleged escort offering her, or his, services.
+For example El Universal even started putting pictures inside their small ads of the alleged escort offering her, or his, services.
 Interestingly, if the pictures of the women seemed rather unrealistic for the Venezuelan market the ad pictures for the men offering services for men looked more plausible, though nearly all claimed 20cm.
-And if you doubt that this is yet a way to push the general censorship agenda, the TSJ also ordered to investigate the existence of prostitution rings behind these ads.
-There is no doubt that at least one of these ads will be found to be connected to such a ring and that at some point a newspaper will be punished for not having investigated each and every ad folks placed.
-I suppose that the TSJ will also want newspapers investigate all the scams from used cars, inadequate housing and what not.
+And if you doubt that this is yet a way to push the general censorship agenda, the TSJ also ordered to investigate the existence of prostitution rings behind these ads: “I’m shocked, shocked to find that

 For reggaeton I will not come to its defense: it should be banned purely on aesthetics grounds.
 But that is another story.